 Are we talking about psychic ability?
 Some people frame ‘intuition’ as a psychic phenomenon, a sixth sense or ESP (extrasensory perception).

 I prefer not to.
-One reason is that the terms ‘psychic’, sixth sense or ESP (while the phenomena appear to exist) conjure up paranormal or pseudoscience connotations.
-I like to think of intuition as a normal process with a scientific basis.
+One reason is that the terms ‘psychic’, sixth sense or ESP conjure up paranormal or pseudoscience connotations for some.
+I like to think of intuition as a phenomenon with scientific basis.

 Secondly, calling it ‘being psychic’ or ‘having a sixth sense’ or ESP makes people think that it’s not possible for them, that only ‘gifted’ or special people have intuition.